5 Fun and Effective Best Handwriting Apps for Kids

 While kids may be typing away on keyboards more than they are putting pen to paper these days, using technology in the right way can actually help handwriting skills improve.

-In this post, you’ll find my top handwriting app choices.
+In this post, you’ll find my top choices for handwriting apps.
 These are not a replacement for paper and pen handwriting drills.
-Instead, these apps are here to enhance and support any of the handwriting practice you’re already doing with your child.
+Instead, these handwriting apps are here to enhance and support any of the handwriting practice you’re already doing with your child.

 1) They're Fun!